habitat-sh/builder/DEVELOPING.md

 It is possible to configure the on-premise builder to point to another Builder depot, such as the hosted Builder, as an 'upstream'.
 This allows new packages from the upstream to get created in the on-premise instance automatically.

-In order to do so, create a file called `upstream.toml` with the following content:
+In order to do so, create a file called `at <BUILDER_SRC>/upstream.toml` with the following content:

 ```
 [api]
 features_enabled = "jobsrv, upstream"